 The Lower School

-Each day, the Lower School gathers together for Morning Meeting as part of the School's focus on citizenship, community life skills and public speaking.
+The Lower School has self-contained classrooms located on the first floor of the Sanford House and in the M. Joseph Garassino ’99 Classroom Building.
 After Morning Meeting there are eight academic periods, Monday through Friday, from 8am – 3pm.
 English, reading, math, science and social studies are taught by the homeroom teachers.
-Classes in music, art, foreign languages, language skills, health, physical education and library and information literacy vary the students’ schedules by requiring them to change classrooms with specialized teachers.
-A student run lunch is served family style in Farmen Hall.
+Classes in music, art, foreign languages, language skills, health and physical education vary the students’ schedules by requiring them to change classrooms with specialized teachers.
+Lunch is served family style in Farmen Hall in the Campus Center.
 After classes, students participate in the Afternoon Enrichment Program until 4:30pm.
-Activities include daily academic, athletic and art options that vary seasonally.
-IIIrd Form (5th Grade) students have the opportunity to participate in the Upper School Athletic Program, which includes many teams that compete with other schools.
+Activities include daily athletic and art options that vary seasonally.
+IIIrd Form (5th Grade) students have the opportunity to participate in the Upper School Athletic Program, which includes various teams that compete with other schools.

 DEVELOPING LIFE SKILLS